ihmeuw/pseudopeople/docs/source/concepts/datasets.rst

 What is a dataset?
 ------------------

-A dataset in the Pseudopeople framework is analogous to a dataset representing a census survey or tax document.
-The types of dataset that are compatible with the Pseudopeople framework include:
+A dataset in the Pseudopeople framework contains un-noised simulated data representing specific real-life data, eg a census survey or tax document.
+The types of datasets that are compatible with the Pseudopeople framework include:

 .. list-table:: **Types of Datasets**
    :header-rows: 1